kindone/cppproptest/doc/Generators.md

 };
 ```

-## `Generator<T>` - Decorator class for supercharging generators
+## `Generator<T>` - Decorator class for supercharging a generator

 The template class `Generator<T>` is an abstract functor class that also coerces to `GenFunction<T>`.
 A `Generator<T>` gives access to some useful methods so that you can wrap your callable with this to decorate with those methods.
-As all accompanied generators and combinators of `cppproptest` produce decorated `Generator<T>`s, you can use the utility methods with ease.
+As all accompanied generators and combinators of `cppproptest` produce decorated `Generator<T>`s, you can use the utility methods out-of-box.

 ```cpp
 // decorate a GenFunction with Generator<T>